aratrohcaz/pihole-blocklist-manager/README.md

 -----------------------------------

 ## Preface
 Ok, so, this is a work in progress, essentially a very simple system for collating your lists and to reduce the amount of entries/work that pihole has to do.

 I'm running php7.0 but am writing this in mind to run on most php versions and trying to keep dependancies as minimal as possible, so bear with me.
+This mean nicities such as guzzle have been avoided (for the time being), and using `file_get_contents` has also been avoided as some people may not have the `allow_fopen` ini setting set.

 I thought about having the list stored locally on the pihole, but some people run multiple pi-holes, and manage others.
 This gives an easier method/way to manage them all/keep them in sync (in theory, I haven't tested this yet)

 ## How to use
  - Fork this project